How to Compress PNG Without Losing Quality

 Resize to actual display dimensions

 A 4000px PNG displayed at 800px wastes bandwidth.
 Check what size the image actually needs to be, then resize in Squoosh before compressing.
 Resizing alone can cut file size by 80% or more.
 This step has zero quality impact since you are only removing pixels that would never be seen.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 5